Eugene Dennis (footballer)

 Eugene Dennis (born 16 November 1996) is a Liberian professional footballer who plays as center-back for Ishøj IF and the Liberia national team.

 Personal life

 Dennis was born in Buduburam, Ghana, to Liberian refugee parents.

 Club career

 Hershey FC

 Eugene moved to the Hershey FC in the summer 2016.

 Philadelphia Lone Star FC

 Eugene moved to the USL League Two club Philadelphia Lone Star FC in 2017.

 Ishøj IF

 On 1 February 2022, Ishøj IF announced the signing of Eugene on a one-year deal.

 International career

-He made his debut for Liberia in a friendly against Sierra Leone on 27 March 2022.
+Dennis made his debut for Liberia in a friendly against Sierra Leone on 27 March 2022.

-He played his second international game on 29 March in a 1–2 friendly loss to Burundi.
+He played his second international game on 29 March in a 2–1 friendly loss to Burundi.

 He played again for Liberia in a 2023 AFCON Qualifier against Morocco on 13 June.